NLnetLabs/unbound/doc/unbound.conf.rst

     Larger numbers need extra resources from the operating system.
     For performance a very large value is best, use libevent to make this possible.
+    Should be higher (preferably double) than the value of :ref:`num-queries-per-thread<unbound.conf.num-queries-per-thread>` to
+    account for cases where the request list is full and avoid file descriptor starvation.

     Default: 4096 (libevent) / 960 (minievent) / 48 (windows)